Barranquero Andino

 Hooting Calls: Another vocalization commonly heard from Highland Motmots is a hooting sound that is soft and often melodious.
 This call is used during courtship and bonding between pairs.

-Chattering Calls: Highland Motmots can also emit chattering sounds, which are typically rapid and high-pitched.
+Chattering Calls: Highland Motmots can also emit chattering sounds, which are rapid and high-pitched.
 These calls may serve as alarm calls or signals of distress.

 Contact Calls: When Highland Motmot individuals are in close proximity or want to keep in contact with one another, they may produce softer and more intimate contact calls.
 These calls help maintain social bonds within a family group or pair.